RajatM04/Guess-The-Number-/README.md

 # Guess-The-Number-
-I have also made a simple game named Guess-The-Number by using JAVA
+I have made a simple game named Guess-The-Number by using JAVA -The code is written by using constructor